pavithran19/SOI_DS_23CSB10/README.md

 # SOI_DS_23CSB10
-This repo will have javascript programs of variou topics
+This repo will have javascript programs of various topics